IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 </info:toolkitInfoModel>

 ```
-Learn more about the [toolkit information file in IBM Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.dev.doc/doc/toolkitinformationmodelfile.html).
+Learn more about the [toolkit information file in the documentation](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.dev.doc/doc/toolkitinformationmodelfile.html).

 Create a namespace
 ------------------------

-You can use namespaces to organize your SPL code in a similar way to Python modules or Java packages.
-Any folder with an empty file called `.namespace` is treated as a SPL namespace.
+You can use namespaces to organize your SPL code, similar to Python modules or Java&reg; packages.
+Any folder with an empty file called `.namespace` is treated as an SPL namespace.

 Create a folder within your project with the target namespace with the following steps:
 1. Select the project, right click, and click **New Folder**.
 2. Enter a name for the namespace, e.g. `my.name.space`:
-3. Create a new empty file within the `my.name.space` folder, call it `.namespace`.
+3. Create a new empty file within the `my.name.space` folder and call it `.namespace`.
 The final folder structure should look like this:
     - MyStreams project
       - `my.name.space`
         - `.namespace`